keboola/developers-docs/extend/common-interface/config-file.md

 ### Validation
 Your application should implement validation of the `parameters` section, which is passed without modification from the UI.
-Your application might also implement validation of the `storage` section, if you have some specific requirements on the input mapping or output mapping setting (e.g. certain number of tables, certain names).
+Your application might also implement validation of the `storage` section if you have some specific requirements on the input mapping or output mapping setting (e.g., certain number of tables, certain names).
 If you chose to do any validation outside the `parameters` section, it must always be forward compatible -- i.e. benevolent.
 While we maintain backward compatibility very carefully, it is possible for new keys to appear in the configuration structure as we introduce new features.

 ### Image Parameters
-The `image_parameters` section contains configuration options which are same for every configuration of a component.
+The `image_parameters` section contains configuration options, which are the same for every configuration of a component.
 They cannot be modified by the end-user.
-The typical use for this section are global component parameters (such as token, URL, version of your API) which for any reason are not practical to be part of the component image itself.
+This section is typically used for global component parameters (such as a token, URL, version of your API) which, for any reason, are not practical to be part of the component image itself.
-The `image_parameters` contents are configured in the [component settings](https://components.keboola.com/) in two
-sections: **Image Parameters** and **Stack Parameters**.
+The `image_parameters` contents are configured in the [component settings](https://components.keboola.com/) in two text fields: **Image Parameters** and **Stack Parameters**.

-Both sections are merged into the `image_parameters` of the configuration file.
-The *Stack Parameters* serves the purpose of providing different values for different [KBC Stacks](/overview/api/#regions-and-endpoints).
+Both texts are merged into the `image_parameters` of the configuration file.
+The *Stack Parameters* provide different values for different [KBC Stacks](/overview/api/#regions-and-endpoints).
 Values in *Stack Parameters* are merged with those in *Image Parameters* with *Stack Parameters* having a higher priority.
 *Stack Parameters* are indexed with [Storage URL](/overview/api/#regions-and-endpoints) or the given region.